OleksandrKucherenko/webpack.config/.webpack/_README.md

 ## Global Variables

-TODO: add description of all global variables that webpack configuration uses during build process
+TODO: add a description of all global variables that webpack configuration uses during the build process

 | Variable                | Description                                                               |
 | ----------------------- | ------------------------------------------------------------------------- |